nuald/lambda-sample/README.md

 # A Sample of Lambda architecture project

 The boilerplate project for detecting IoT sensor anomalies using the Lambda architecture.
+It assumes two data processing layers: the fast one (to ensure SLA requirements for latency) and another one based on machine learning (to ensure low rate of false positives).
+One may imagine it as a data flow graph from one origin (events) with two branches (those processing layers), hence the Lambda architecture (λ symbol).

 The system layers: